 Three stages: Junior, Senior and Sixth Form

-In the Senior School, pupils aged 12-16 study for formal qualifications – GCSEs and IGCSEs.
-A one year course (also involving GCSEs and IGCSEs) known as the Pre-IB1 is available as a means of preparation for the International Baccalaureate Diploma.
+In the Senior School, pupils in Years 10 and 11 study for formal qualifications – GCSEs and IGCSEs.
+A one-year course (also involving GCSEs and IGCSEs) known as Pre-IB is available as a means of preparation for the International Baccalaureate Diploma.

 In the Sixth Form, all students study for the International Baccalaureate (IB) Diploma, which has been described as, “By far the most balanced and enlightened education one can offer a young person.” *

 Our commitment to the IB sets us apart - we stand alone as being the only school in Scotland to focus 100% on the IB Diploma in the Sixth Form.